ajramirezcodes/Portfolio/README.md

 - **Tailwind CSS**: Utility-first CSS framework for styling and layout
 - **JavaScript**: For interactive cursor glow, blur effects on hover, and video play/pause on hover
 - **Responsive Design**: Works well on mobile, tablet, and desktop

+---

+View the Live Portfolio
+You can explore my portfolio at: https://ajramirezcodes.github.io/Portfolio/